fhiso/legacy-format/serialization.md

 ---
 title: "Extended Legacy Format (ELF)"
-subtitle: Serialization Format
+subtitle: Serialisation Format
 date: 14 June 2017
 numbersections: true
 ...
-# ELF Serialization Format
+# ELF Serialisation Format

 This is an early exploratory draft of a proposed FHISO standard that is fully compatible with GEDCOM 5.5.1.

-The GEDCOM specification described a document model, a set of tags, and a serialization format.
+The GEDCOM specification described a document model, a set of tags, and a serialisation format.
-This document describes the serialization format portion of that specification.
+This document describes the serialisation format portion of that specification.

-The working title of this draft proposed standard is the FHISO Extended Legacy Format Serialization Format, also known as the ELF serialization format or ELF-file.
+The working title of this draft proposed standard is the FHISO Extended Legacy Format Serialisation Format, also known as the ELF serialisation format or ELF-file.

 This draft is intended to provide enough context for meaningful discussion of the value and desirable content of a potential future standard.